AMC Pacer: Legacy

 The AMC Pacer was one of the first American compact cars introduced during the 1970s fuel crisis.
 It has "inevitable quirks ... it remains a tangible slice of automobile history."
-The marketplace was changing and AMC developed an innovative and unconventional design that "collectors often value cars that represent significant moments in automotive history".
+The marketplace was changing, and AMC developed an innovative and unconventional design that "collectors often value cars that represent significant moments in automotive history".

-The AMC Pacer is a unique car from the 1970s that became "a cult classic, featured in movies, and a hot item for collectors" and is "one of the most searched cars globally" on the Internet.
-The Pacer has been described as a "symbol of the future" and has become a special-interest collectible.
-It is one of the unloved cars from the 1970s that are enjoying a resurgence in collectability.
-The automobile press at first "loved the Pacer and then they hated it.
-Now, collectors are looking for pristine original or good restorable examples."

 Hemmings Motor News noted that small cars have always played a role in U.S. automotive history, and that "among those produced during the late Seventies, the AMC Pacer was an economical giant, in a manner of speaking."
 Now old enough to be a "classic car", the Pacer has come to be regarded in some quarters as a 1970s design icon.
 According to Business Week, the 1970s were "infamous for disco, Watergate and some of the ugliest cars ever."
 The "roly-poly" Pacer was one of the few of that era that had "real personalities" and it embodies a sense of "artful desperation" making it "stand out from the crowd and epitomize at once the best and worst of the seventies".

 According to CNN Money, Pacer values are on the rise.
 Cars of the 1970s era such as the Pacer are becoming collector's items.
 Business Week magazine reported that the rising values of so-called "nerd cars"—ugly 1970s-era cars—prompted the CEO of a major collector-car insurance company to buy a Pacer which has "inexplicably appreciated substantially beyond the $2,300 that he paid for it in 2004."
 The innovative AMC Pacers "are finally getting the respect they deserve".
 The car has also become recognized by collectors in Europe.

 Several national and regional AMC automobile clubs provide owner support.
 Pacers share the drivetrain as well as some parts and components with other AMC models, while new old stock (NOS), used, and some reproduction parts are available from vendors specializing in AMC vehicles.